wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-tls-mutual-auth.md

 ## Accessing the Client Certificate From Your Web App ##
-When your web app is configured to use client certificate authentication, the client cert will be available in your app through a base64 encoded value in the "X-ARR-ClientCert" request header.
+If you are using ASP.NET and configure your app to use client certificate authentication, the certificate will be available through the **HttpRequest.ClientCertificate** property.
+For other application stacks, the client cert will be available in your app through a base64 encoded value in the "X-ARR-ClientCert" request header.
 Your application can create a certificate from this value and then use it for authentication and authorization purposes in your application.

 ## Special Considerations for Certificate Validation ##
 The client certificate that is sent to the application does not go through any validation by the Azure Web Apps platform.
 Validating this certificate is the responsibility of the web app.
 Here is sample ASP.NET code that validates certificate properties for authentication purposes.